 Add a new Layer Mask to the subject.

-If you need to remove a background or edit a photo even quicker, you can try one of these fast masking and other helpful utility add-ons, plugins, and actions!
+In a hurry?
+Make Photoshop transparent backgrounds, edit photos, and automate your workflow using one of the hundreds of premium Adobe Photoshop actions and plugins from Envato Elements.
+If you need to remove a background or edit a photo even quicker, you can try one of these fast masking and other helpful utility add-ons, plugins, and actions.

 Explore More Photoshop Tutorials and Resources

-- How to Remove Green Screen in PhotoshopAbbey Esparza08 Feb 2022
+- How to Remove Green Screen in PhotoshopAbbey Esparza30 Jan 2023

 - How to Remove a Person From a Photo in Photoshop Using Content Aware FillAbbey Esparza15 Nov 2021

 - How to Create a Leaf Brush in PhotoshopAbbey Esparza26 Oct 2020

 - 50+ Best Glow and Light Effect Tutorials and Resources!Abbey Esparza14 Mar 2020